 Planning, design and feasibility studies will confirm the boundaries and exact infrastructure and facilities required for the precinct.
 Facilities to be established include:

 Along with Osborne Naval Shipyard in South Australia, the precinct will be crucial in the Australian Government’s continuous shipbuilding capability.
-It will construct at least 36 vessels for the Australian Defence Force.
+It will construct dozens of vessels for the Australian Defence Force, including 18 Landing Craft Medium and 8 Landing Craft Heavy over the next decade.

 Strategic Shipbuilding Agreement